tmllull/auto-commit-ai/README.md

-# AutoCommit AI
+# AutoCommitAI 🤖

-Generate conventional commit messages with AI, directly from your terminal.
+Automatic commit message generator using AI.
+With some extra features.

 ## 🚀 Features

-- **AI-Powered commit messages**: Automatically generates commit messages based on your staged or all changes using advanced AI models.
-- **Push changes**: Automatically pushes your committed changes to the remote repository.
-- **Multiple AI provider support**: Seamlessly switch between OpenAI, Google Gemini, and Azure OpenAI.
+- 🧠 **Multiple AI providers**: OpenAI, Google Gemini and Azure OpenAI.
+Other integrations will be added in the future
-- **Configurable**: Easily configure your AI provider, model, and other settings via environment variables.
-- **Language support**: Generate commit messages in various languages (defaulting to English).
+- 🌍 **Multi-language support**: Generate commits in Spanish, English, French, German, etc.
-- **User confirmation**: Always prompts for user confirmation before committing or pushing changes.
+- 📋 **Interactive staging**: Select which files to include in the commit
+- 👀 **Preview mode**: Generate messages without committing.
+Yes, the "final" message will be different, but you can see an approach
+- 📊 **Repository information**: Status, history, branches
+- 🔄 **Automation**: Auto-confirm mode for CI/CD
+- 📱 **JSON output**: Structured format for tool integration

 ## 📦 Installation

-You can install `AutoCommit AI` directly from PyPI using pip:
+You can install AutoCommit AI directly from PyPI using pip:

 ```bash
 pip install auto-commit-ai